family support

 WHAT IS PATH FINDERS CAMP?

 A multi-day camp for grieving children and teens, providing opportunities to interact with others who have experienced similar losses - in a safe, fun and supportive environment.
-Groups will be led by licensed counselors/social workers and trained volunteers.
+Camp is directed by a licensed counselor who is supported by a team of specially trained volunteers.

 Campers will: